tsvwg/wg-materials/ietf117/minutes-1.md

    * Magnus : These come from the layers built on the 3GPP stack that generates these messages.
    * Hannes  : I always concerned when requirements are generated in one organisation and then passed-on to another and the same actors are in both parts of the process.
 I was expecting more description about why this is needed.
    * Magnus : The messages need to be more than 16 KB.
 The more UEs in a cell, the larger the message.
 This is a real problem.
 Individual message could grow rather than theoritical maximum message size. ( check with speaker later )
    * Michael Tuxen : Can we get some practical limts, for what we need to deal with.
-For instance, the need in Diameter comes from a 24 bit len.
+For instance, the need in Diameter comes from a 24 bit length.
    * Hannes : We could argue that DTLS 1.3 is a modern protocol, and we do not need this rekey.
    * Magnus : We need long-lived sessions, or thus will need to tear down and restart a DF handhake.
 This is different.
    * Hannes : Some industrial IoT applications are also long-lived.
 I am suspcious whether the requirements came first or the solution?